SaadxSalman/LogiScope/Readme.md

 ### Fine-Tuning on OmniLingua-SEA

-The project's foundation is a **large language model (LLM)**, such as a variant of Mixtral or Gemma, that has been meticulously fine-tuned on the massive **OmniLingua-SEA** dataset.
+The project's foundation is a **large language model (LLM)**, Gemma in this case, that has been meticulously fine-tuned on the massive **OmniLingua-SEA** dataset.
 This process is about more than just vocabulary; it trains the model to understand the subtle linguistic and cultural nuances, idiomatic expressions, and social context of the languages of India and Pakistan.

 ### Hybrid Search and RAG